72gm/weather-widget/README.md

  Improvements:
  Create a new api that reformats the data received from the open weather api ( a 5 day weather forecast that doesn't a collection of days!?)

  Data structures needed more thought

- Better error logging e.g. to an error logging service In a larger app I wouldn't have one app module - i'd probably have modules for services, classes, interfaces, source etc and importthese into the main app module
+ Better error logging e.g. to an error logging service

+ In a larger app I wouldn't have one app module - i'd probably have modules for services, classes, interfaces, source etc and importthese into the main app module

- Didn't have time to improve my LESS - add a variables file etc Haven't quite got my head around Ang2 testing as it is quite different from Ang 1.
+ Didn't have time to improve my LESS - add a variables file etc

+ Haven't quite got my head around Ang2 testing as it is quite different from Ang 1.
 I need to create a mock service and a lot more component and UI tests

- UI improvements - typeahead dropdown to select location, some images, some animation to drill down into day detail, i'd probably have
+ UI improvements - typeahead dropdown to select location, some images, some animation to drill down into day detail, i'd probably have a line or bar chart for the spread of daily temps